 “Oh!”
 I said to my husband, as we drove under a blue autumn sky to Glenroe Farm.
 “I’ve just realised it won’t always be like this”

-It was a Saturday morning about three years ago, and prompted by warmer than expected weather, we had packed a picnic and headed off on an unscheduled trip with our three smallies.
+It was a Saturday morning some years ago, and prompted by warmer than expected weather, we had packed a picnic and headed off on an unscheduled trip with our three smallies.

 Looking out the car window, I had seen two little boys on their way to what looked like GAA practice with their mum.
 I realised then for the first time that Saturday wouldn’t always be ours.
 A time would come when we’d have GAA or gymnastics or swimming or all three on a Saturday morning, and heading off on impromptu picnics wouldn’t be so easy.
 I remember saying it to my husband – lamenting that our carefree weekends had a shelf life.
 I remember resolving to make the most of them.
 And feeling wistful, and a bit resentful about the inevitable change to come.

-We chatted about holidays and books and her upcoming birthday, and she recounted an entire episode of My Little Pony for me.
+We chatted about holidays and books and her upcoming birthday, and she recounted an entire episode of her favourite TV show for me.
 We watched the boats bobbing on the choppy sea and marvelled at the view when we turned to walk back inland.
 We held hands, and agreed that it had been a great walk, and we hadn’t even had ice cream.

 She told her sister all about it, who in turn begged for her own “pier date” and now it’s become a thing – every time one is at a party, the other gets a pier date.
 Then we all meet back home and swap stories and compare notes and fight over who got a treat and who didn’t.

 So the parties and sports and classes that stole our Saturdays have come good.
 We get bits done, we grab a coffee, we fix the house or buy some food.
 It’s the low-key, low stress Saturday of my childhood.
 There are no day trips during term time, but it’s OK.
 It’s more than OK.
 Divide, conquer, enjoy.